 Finally, on the afternoon of Feb 10th, Dick Baldwin got an email that read as follows: "About a week ago, I was on the beach with my son and we saw a little boat come sailing in on the waves.
 We pulled it out and stored it safety.
 My daughters go to school in Borth and were really excited about the finding.
 I will take it to the school tomorrow morning and explain the story.
 Very exciting to have found and to give news to the children at your school.
 Many thanks Helen Hinks".

 So, the Carolina Dreamer was recovered and taken to a local school so other children can learn about her.
 In a matter of days, however, she became internationally famous.
 Not only the local Welsh print and TV covered her story but she was featured on BBC news and Teacher Tube as well!
 Back home in South Carolina, the students at St Andrews Math and Science appeared on both ABC news and News 2 in Charleston and a few days later appeared on national news here in the US with several dozen comments.

-The plan is to refurbished the Carolina Dreamer, relaunched her, and send her on her way home.
 Amy's class, along with help from the community, prepared a new deck and, in early June 2016, mailed it to overseas (see pic below).
-Amy herself and a few other fellow teachers will visit Ireland and present the rerigged boat to the Captain of the TS State of Maine before they leave port on July 5th from Cobh, Ireland.
-The plan is for the Carlina Dreamer to be redeployed south of the Azores later this Summer.
+Amy herself and a fellow teacher visited Ireland and present the rerigged boat to the Captain of the TS State of Maine before they left port on July 5th from Cobh, Ireland.
+Carolina Dreamer was relaunched 07/18/16